jackieqvo/DH110-JVO/README.md

 ![Version 2 of Wireflow](prototypewireflow.jpg)

+> 1. Blue arrows are for the explore page function.
+> 2. The green arrows are for the search page function.
+> 3. Purple arrows are to help the users navigate home.
+> 4. The pink arrows help navigate to related articles.
+> 5. Olive helps the user return to the article.
+> 6. Orange represents the feedback option.

+### Final Revisions ###

+For the final prototype, the tasks mentioned above were altered.
+Some functions are not usable on the prototype while the function of looking for related articles and exploring more articles are merged into one section.
+Additional features were added as well. *See High-fidelity Prototype portion of this documentation*.

 > [Read More about the Process of Making a Low-Fidelity Prototype](https://github.com/jackieqvo/DH110-JACKIEVO/blob/98721efc44b71dd85f13e1087bf250c5ee31875d/Assignments/Assignment%2005/Assignment%2005.md). | [See Interface Design Part 1 and 2](https://github.com/jackieqvo/DH110-JACKIEVO/blob/c7b1f44259cf3a1624bedbccb53709f09f5d6012/Assignments/Assignment%2006/Assignment%2006.md).